 The Amazing Monarch Butterfly Migration

 Each year, when the days become shorter and temperatures fall, a magnificent phenomenon takes place all across eastern Canada and the United States.
 Millions of Monarch butterflies are on the move, leaving their summer breeding grounds to head to their winter home in the Sierra Madres mountains of Central Mexico.
-It’s the amazing Monarch butterfly migration!
+It’s the amazing Monarch Butterfly Migration!

 It can take up to two months for these delicate creatures to complete this epic journey, with some of them traveling up to 2,500 miles.
 Unlike other creatures that migrate, however, these particular butterflies will not return to see their summer home again.